ryanm-plastic-recycling/Maintenance-Dashboard/README.md

   whenever the page is loaded.
 - **Asset name mapping** – asset IDs are converted to human readable names by first querying the `/api/assets` endpoint.
+- **KPI asset list** – the dashboard reads `public/mappings.json` at startup to determine which asset IDs should be included when calculating KPIs.
+These IDs are passed directly to Limble when fetching labor and task details.
 - **Status and priority decoding** – `public/mappings.json` translates status,
   type, priority, team and location IDs into meaningful text.
 - **Refresh button** – quickly reload the data without restarting the server.